Michaelawilliams28/cuckoo-debian-install/README.md

   * optional win7 guest ova
   * using venv for cuckoo
   * estimated time around 3-4 hours from scratch.
+  * time spent on knowledge on this guide about 10 times that. :/

 ## Debian Host setup
   * Download Debian 10.7 iso